elixir-lang/elixir-lang.github.com/getting-started/recursion.markdown

 # Hello!
 ```

 Similar to `case`, a function may have many clauses.
-A particular clause is executed when the arguments passed to the function match the clause's argument patterns and its guard evaluates to `true`.
+A particular clause is executed when the arguments passed to the function match the clause's argument patterns and its guards evaluate to `true`.

 When `print_multiple_times/2` is initially called in the example above, the argument `n` is equal to `3`.